 The sustainably sourced bamboo lamellas on your tabletop and chair armrests are treated with a special anti-fungal impregnation from the factory, which is drawn into the bamboo.
 The tabletop and chair armrests will also have had its first WOCA wood oil application although this may have been many months ago.

 When you first assemble your table or unpack your chairs with bamboo armrests, we strongly recommend that you give tabletop and armrests a re-oil straight away, or certainly within the first month and again each change of season.
 This is a quick and easy process, but importantly it waterproofs the bamboo and protects your furniture from mould and fungi spores carried in the rainwater.

 If you purchased a tin of WOCA Exterior Wood Oil with your furniture order from your HOUE stockist, this should last you a few applications.
-You can purchase more from them, or we have WOCA Exterior Wood Oil available for purchase on our online store (below) in 250ml, 500ml, or 1ltr tins as required.
+You can purchase more from them, or we have WOCA Exterior Wood Oil available for purchase on our online shop in 250ml bottles as required.

 Please note: WOCA Exterior Wood Oil contains a pigment to match your table and an anti-fungal additive where other wood oils do not.
 This is particularly important due to New Zealand’s warm, wet conditions.

 The New Zealand UV exposure is the harshest in the world and will cause your table to lighten during the summer season.
 It will not grey off or go patchy like Teak or Kwila and this fading will generally be uniform, and the table still looks great.